TristanCacqueray/tristancacqueray.github.io/state-monad.md

 ## Motivating example

-Such abstractions are general purpose, and the `m` context can be used for other things.
+Such abstractions are general purpose, and Monad can be used for other things.
 In the previous post we saw the [[functor-map]] and how `traverse` can be used to penetrate nested structures.
 Well we can use `traverse` with `StateT`.
 Let's consider a new function to add a number to our counter: